Categories HUGO Victor , New products

 Victor HUGO (1802.1885)

-Three pages in-8° on watermarked laid paper.
-Fragility at the folds.
+Three octavo pages on laid paper with watermark.
+Fragile at the folds.

 Hauteville House [Guernsey].
 May 3 [1862]

-“This is our duty, to calm by enlightening.
-Destroy hatred and evil with light. »
+"This is our duty: to calm by enlightening.
+To destroy hatred and evil with light."

-Despite exile, the great man keeps progress as his quest and comments on his masterpiece, Les Miserables.
+Despite exile, the great man maintains his pursuit of progress and comments on his masterpiece, Les Misérables.

 _________________________________________

-“Sir, I read your article on Les Misérables .
-You have the true noble style, the one that comes from noble thought.
-Your membership means a lot to me.
-It is with the heart that I thank you.
-Yes, you have felt it and you say it, what I want is moral improvement at the same time as material relief; without the progress of the soul, there is no progress.
-Those who put everything into the well-being of the belly are only good at hardening the rich and corrupting the poor.
+“Sir, I have read your article on Les Misérables .
+You possess a truly noble style, one that springs from noble thought.
+Your support means a great deal to me.
+I thank you from the bottom of my heart.
+Yes, you have felt it and you say it: what I desire is moral improvement alongside material relief; without the progress of the soul, there is no progress.
+Those who prioritize physical comfort only serve to harden the rich and corrupt the poor.”

-Above all, duty.
-My goal is this: to reveal all of consciousness to man.
-I say all , because until now, it seems that philosophers have taken the task of showing consciousness only half; some flattering the happy, others irritating the miserable.
-Now, this is our duty, to calm by enlightening.
-Destroy hatred and evil with light.
-You have these things in your soul, and you express them eloquently and powerfully.
+First and foremost, duty.
+My aim is this: to reveal to humankind the fullness of consciousness.
+I say fullness , because until now, it seems that philosophers have made it their business to show consciousness only in part; some flattering the fortunate, others provoking the wretched.
+Now, this is our duty: to calm by enlightening.
+To destroy hatred and evil with light.
+These things are in your soul, and you express them eloquently and powerfully.
 Your page on Les Misérables is the work of a noble and good mind.
 I shake your hand.
 Victor Hugo.

-The Movement had eagerly accepted, I was told, your beautiful work on art , and was going to publish it, when suddenly they were put on trial and in eight days this valiant newspaper was accused, tried and strangled. .
-It no longer exists, such is freedom in France.
-We have your large and excellent article at your disposal.
+Le Mouvement had eagerly accepted your excellent work on art and was about to publish it when suddenly they were put on trial, and in eight days this valiant journal was accused, tried, and silenced.
+It no longer exists; such is liberty in France.
+Your long and excellent article is available for your review.
 Write to me about it.
-Le Mouvement was the only French magazine fairly accepted by the public. »
+Le Mouvement was the only French journal that enjoyed sufficient public acclaim.

 _________________________________________

-Nathanaël Martin-Dupont (1834-1910), French pastor and journalist, exercised his ministry on the island of Jersey in 1860, and thus met Victor Hugo in exile on the neighboring island of Guernsey and with whom he will maintain epistolary ties until the latter's death.
-In 1904, Martin-Dupont published Victor Hugo anecdotique , in which he notably recorded his memories of the great man.
+Nathanaël Martin-Dupont (1834-1910), a French pastor and journalist, was serving on the island of Jersey in 1860, where he met Victor Hugo, then in exile on the neighboring island of Guernsey.
+They maintained a correspondence until Hugo's death.
+In 1904, Martin-Dupont published *Victor Hugo anecdotique *, in which he recorded, among other things, his recollections of the great man.

 Victor Hugo, anecdotal.
 N. Martin-Dupond, Stock, 1904, volume II, p.
 213.